nuxencs/seasonpackarr/ARCHITECTURE.md

 - `PRAGMA user_version` tracks embedded, transactional migrations.
 Startup rejects corrupt or newer databases.
 A storage failure stops discovery, not a fallback to volatile storage.
-- Prowlarr connection identity is a SHA-256 fingerprint of the URL and API key.
+- Prowlarr connection identity is an HMAC-SHA-256 fingerprint of the URL, keyed by the API key.
 Cached torrent bytes and result links remain sensitive data.
 - Configuration, client inventory, coverage decisions, and exact import plans are not persisted.
 There is no durable job queue or multi-process scheduler.
 - See [schema documentation](docs/generated/db-schema.md) and